drajnarayana/drajnarayana/README.md

 # Hello, I'm Rajnarayana <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 30px>

 <div size='20px'>
  An passionate full-stack developer with a specialization in MERN stack.
 Self motivated and eager to work in tech-based companies.
-Love to learn new skills and contribute to community.
+Love to learn new skills and contribute to the community.
 </div>

 <!-- - 🎯 Full Stack Web Developer -->